Unhook the Stars

-Unhook the Stars is a 1996 American drama film directed by Nick Cassavetes, and starring his mother Gena Rowlands, Marisa Tomei, Gérard Depardieu, Jake Lloyd in his film debut, David Sherrill, David Thornton, Bridgette Wilson and Moira Kelly.
+Unhook the Stars is a 1996 drama film directed by Nick Cassavetes, and starring his mother Gena Rowlands, Marisa Tomei, Gérard Depardieu, Jake Lloyd in his film debut, David Sherrill, David Thornton, Bridgette Wilson and Moira Kelly.

 Rowlands plays Mildred, a widow who befriends the wayward Monica (Tomei), a single mother from across the street, and eventually finds herself babysitter of Monica's young son, J.J.
 (Lloyd) Throughout the film, Monica and J.J. inadvertently teach Mildred valuable life lessons about herself and her relationships with others.

 Rowlands and Tomei both received SAG Award nominations for their performances.
 The film's title refers to a song of the same name by Cyndi Lauper, which can be heard over the closing credits.

 Plot

 Mildred is a widow living with her rebellious, irresponsible twentysomething daughter Annie in Salt Lake City.
 One day after a fight, Annie goes to live as a vagrant with her boyfriend, leaving Mildred alone for the first time in her life.
 Her wayward neighbor Monica knocks on Mildred's door, begging her to watch her young son J.J. so she can go to her work shift.
 Monica has kicked her abusive husband Frankie out of their house.

 Mildred agrees to watch J.J., and offers to babysit and take him to school whenever Monica needs her to.
 Establishing a close relationship with J.J. and Monica, he eventually comes to refer to her as "Auntie Mildred."
 Mildred reads to him, takes him to the park, and educates him on history by reading from her encyclopedias.
 At Thanksgiving, Mildred invites Monica and J.J. over for dinner as well as her yuppie son Ethan and his wife Jeannie.
 Jeannie is perturbed by Monica's brash behavior and cursing, though Ethan and Mildred seem disaffected by her personality.
 Ethan suggests that Mildred should move to San Francisco with him and Jeannie.

 Mildred spends Christmas with Monica and J.J., and babysits him on New Year's Eve.
 On Valentine's Day, Frankie comes to Monica's in the middle of the night, begging to reunite with her.
 She quietly listens to his pleas, but does not open the door.
 Monica gets a babysitter for J.J. so she can go out for a night with Mildred, taking her to a local pub where she introduces her to her friend Big Tommy, a truck driver who expresses interest in Mildred.
 Monica leaves the bar without telling Mildred, so Big Tommy gives Mildred a ride home.